Clinical Lectureships (CLs)

 The majority of CL posts are aimed at doctors with a PhD/MD (or equivalent), who already have specialty training experience.
 They are intended for those who can demonstrate outstanding potential for development as a clinical academic in research and/or medical education.

-Many of the posts are funded by the National Institute for Health Research (NIHR) as part of the Integrated Academic Training Programme for doctors.
+Many of the posts are funded by the National Institute for Health and Care Research (NIHR) as part of the Integrated Academic Training Programme for doctors.

 These posts are usually 4 years in duration and are funded to spend 50% of time in specialist clinical training and the remainder undertaking postdoctoral research.
 A period of dedicated clinical training may be appropriate (either prior to application or during the CL) in order to complete specialty training within the four-year period.